Ahnyezi/ahnyezi.github.io/_pages/about.md

 ---
 permalink: /about/
-title: "Thank you for visiting my blog :hand:"
+title: "Hi I'm YEJI :hand:"
 sidebar:
   nav: "docs"
 ---
+Thank you for visiting my blog <br>
+The page will be updated soon.